wcfrobert/wthisj/README.md

 **Nuance #6: What Happens At Corner Columns Where Principal Axes Are Skewed?**

-In mechanics of materials, we learned that in order for the flexural formulas to be applicable, the sections MUST be in its principal orientation.
+In order for the flexural formulas to be applicable, the sections MUST be in its principal orientation.
 An alternative perspective is to say that the applied moment vector **M**, must be resolved into components of the principal axes.

 $$\sigma =M_xc_y/I_x +M_y c_x / I_y \Rightarrow \mbox{ this formula is only applicable if } I_{xy}=0$$